 Even with COD income, there are exceptions.
 If you filed for Chapter 7 or Chapter 13 bankruptcy and your debt was discharged in a Title 11 bankruptcy proceeding, then you won’t have to pay taxes on that debt.
-Another example is forgiveness in the form of a gift.
-If you’re forgiven an amount that’s less than your liabilities minus your assets, you’re off the hook for paying taxes for that amount.
+And if you’re forgiven an amount that’s less than your liabilities minus your assets, you’re off the hook for paying taxes for that amount.

 No, repayments on a personal loan are not tax deductible.
 Just as funding from it isn’t considered taxable income, making payments on a personal loan — or on interest for it — isn’t deductible.